MicrosoftDocs/sql-docs/docs/reporting-services/report-design/displaying-a-series-with-multiple-data-ranges-on-a-chart.md

 ---
-title: "Displaying a Series with Multiple Data Ranges on a Chart | Microsoft Docs"
+title: "Displaying a series with multiple data ranges on a paginated report chart | Microsoft Docs"
-description: Discover ways to improve readability of your charts using scale breaks, filters, and by separating the data ranges in Report Builder. ms.date: 03/07/2017 ms.prod: reporting-services ms.prod_service: "reporting-services-native"
+description: Discover ways to improve readability of your paginated report charts using scale breaks, filters, and by separating the data ranges in Report Builder. ms.date: 03/07/2017 ms.prod: reporting-services ms.prod_service: "reporting-services-native"